MichaelSiehl/Atomic_Subroutines--Using_Integers_Efficiently/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;= DontUse1 (1000000,2000000,3000000,4000000)<br />
 !____________________________________________________________<br />

-Next, we use a simple routine to pack an integer enum value (intEnumValue) with an additional limited-size integer value (intAdditionalValue) into a single scalar integer variable (intPackedEnumValue) just by adding the two values:<br />
+Next, we use a simple routine to pack an integer enum value (intEnumValue) with an additional limited-size integer value (intAdditionalValue) into a single scalar integer variable (intPackedEnumValue) just by adding the two values: (the packed integer value will be used with atomic_define later on, not shown here)<br />
 !__________________________________________________________<br />
 ! pack an integer ImageActivityFlag-enum value with an additional integer value:<br />
 !**********<br />